Mayreeobi/Business-Analysis/README.md

 ## Analysis and Visualization
 Here a sneak peek of the report  ![here](https://github.com/Mayreeobi/Business-Analysis-with-Power-BI/blob/main/sales.png)

-You can interact with the dashboard [here] (https://app.powerbi.com/view?r=eyJrIjoiMzE3NWEyNTktNWI5Ny00ZmQ1LWIyOTItN2IyY2UwZjc4OTk1IiwidCI6ImExZGNjNGZiLTRlYzAtNGI1Ni04NDg1LTRmOTgzYzMyODY0MiJ9)
+You can interact with the dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiMzE3NWEyNTktNWI5Ny00ZmQ1LWIyOTItN2IyY2UwZjc4OTk1IiwidCI6ImExZGNjNGZiLTRlYzAtNGI1Ni04NDg1LTRmOTgzYzMyODY0MiJ9)

 ## Summary of Findings
--	Total Revenue exceeded the target set with a sum of $2.7bn
+-  Total Revenue exceeded the target set with a sum of $2.7 billion.
--	Team Delta is the most successful team generating 30.8% of the actual revenue, while Abigail is the top sales rep.
+-  Team Delta emerged as the most successful team, generating 30.8% of the actual revenue, with Abigail being the top sales representative.
--	Top selling product category was Top Performing product is Ionclotide, it generated a revenue of $165,614,153 and sold 262,463 quantities.
-While the least performing product is Amphesirox with a revenue of $2,506,175.
+-  The top-selling product category was Analgesics, with Ionclotide leading as the top-performing product, generating a revenue of $165,614,153 and selling 262,463 units.
--	Butzbach had the highest Revenue ($93,561,780) by Location and was 122.41% higher than Castrop-Rauxel, which had the lowest Revenue.
+   Conversely, Amphesirox was the least performing product, yielding a revenue of $2,506,175.
--	Analgesics accounted for 20.21% of Revenue thus making it the top performing product by class while Antimalarial is the least.
+-  Butzbach exhibited the highest revenue ($93,561,780) by location, surpassing Castrop-Rauxel by 122.41%.
--	Actual Revenue YTD and Total Target YTD diverged the most in
+-  Analgesics accounted for 20.21% of revenue, making it the top-performing product class, while Antimalarial products performed the least.
--	the Year was 2022, when Actual Revenue YTD were $881,113,714 higher than Total Target YTD.
+-  Actual Revenue Year-to-Date (YTD) and Total Target YTD showed the greatest disparity in 2022, with Actual Revenue YTD surpassing Total Target YTD by $881,113,714.
--	February had the highest Actual Revenue MoM% at 43.86%.
+-  February saw the highest Actual Revenue Month-over-Month (MoM) increase at 43.86%.
--	Pharmacy accounts for 52.90% ($5,881,894,078) of the Revenue by Channel.
+-  Pharmacy contributed 52.90% ($5,881,894,078) of revenue by channel, with Retail having the highest Target Revenue percentage at 62.59%, followed by Government, Institution, and
--	Retail had the highest Target Revenue % at 62.59%, followed by Government, Institution, and Private.
+   Private channels.
--	Volume Achieved and Volume Target diverged the most when the Year was 2022, when Volume Achieved were 2,140,110 higher than Volume Target.
+-  Volume Achieved and Volume Target showed the greatest disparity in 2022, with Volume Achieved surpassing Volume Target by 2,140,110 units.

 ## Recommendations
--	Abigail Thompson and Team Delta should be given bonuses and incentives to keep them motivated and inspired.
+-  Offer bonuses and incentives to Abigail Thompson and Team Delta to maintain motivation and morale.
--	More marketing strategies should be put in place for the least performing products
+-  Implement additional marketing strategies for underperforming products.
--	Rebranding the least performing product and launch to existing and new markets.
+-  Consider rebranding underperforming products and expanding into new markets.
--	Optimize search engines to increase products visibility on the website and web pages.
+-  Optimize search engine visibility to enhance product exposure on websites and web pages.

 ## Thank you for reading.